hammoire/dengue_cohort_symptom/README.md

 # dengue_cohort_symptom
-analysis of 10 years of dengue symptom data from Iquitos cohorts
+This repo contains all the r-scripts for the analysis of Iquitos symptom data over the last 15 years.